The Basis for Local Advocacy

 The County should continue to be responsible for the maintenance, restoration, and protection of the Lodge.

-The League of Women Voters of Los Alamos supports the County ordinance establishing the Indigent Health Care Fund.
+The League of Women Voters of Los Alamos supports the County ordinance establishing the Indigent Health Care Fund, which funds the county's Health Care Assistance Program through designated GRT monies.
 Desirable features of such an ordinance include:

 - A limit for the amount of reimbursement.